D-Pow/mock-requests/ReadMe.md

 #### Other utility functions

-For convenience, a `mapStaticConfigToDynamic()` function has been included to make converting the above static version of `loginMocks` to a dynamic version easier:
+For convenience, a `mapStaticConfigToDynamic()` function has been included to make converting the above static version of `loginMocks` to the dynamic counterpart easier:

 ```javascript
 // Example 1: Convert a static URL-response mock to dynamic in order to add delay to home page